Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-3.md

 # Task 3 - Upload an AppBundle to Design Automation

 An AppBundle is a package of binaries and supporting files that contains the custom commands you want to run.
 For this tutorial, you will use the AppBundle named *ListLayers.zip*  that is stored in the [*tutorial_data* folder of this repository](../tutorial_data).
 This AppBundle contains an AutoCAD plug-in, *command.dll*.
-This plug-in implements a custom command named **TEST**, which extracts layer names from the current drawing, and writes the names to a text file.
+This plug-in implements a custom command named **LISTLAYERS**, which extracts layer names from the current drawing, and writes the names to a text file.
 See the corresponding [task in the Step-by-Step tutorial on the Forge Portal](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/autocad_new/task-3-upload-appbundle/) to learn how to create an AppBundle.

 ## Download the AppBundle